What is Hodgkin Lymphoma?

 We take part in a variety of clinical studies for patients with cancer.
 If there is a study that might be helpful for your child, we will discuss that, as well as other treatment options, with you.

-Currently, the survival rate for Hodgkin lymphoma is approximately 85 percent.
+Currently, the survival rate for Hodgkin lymphoma is approximately 85%.
 Children, adolescents and young adults with localized disease have a better outcome than those with advanced or widespread disease.

 Rarely, Hodgkin lymphoma does not respond to chemotherapy or comes back after a period of remission (remission is a time in which a cancer disappears or stops growing).
-If Hodgkin lymphoma does not respond to treatment or returns after a time, doctors may recommend a more intense course of treatment which may include stem cell transplant.
+If Hodgkin lymphoma does not respond to treatment or returns after a time of remission, doctors may recommend a more intense course of treatment, which may include stem cell transplant.

 As a referral center for high-risk and relapsed cancers in children and young adults, we have many treatment options available.
 Our physicians lead the way in developing and using the latest chemotherapy treatments, immunological approaches, and stem cell transplant to treat patients with relapsed disease.